SinSin5252/docusaurus-blog/docs/projects/docusaurus-blog.md

 ### Footer

-For this project the Community colum in the footer was removed.
-To reduce the amount of the colums in the footer, the index of `.links[i].` changed to 1.
+For this project the "Community" colum is removed from the footer.
+To reduce the amount of the colums, the index of `.links[i].` set to 1.

 ```jsx title="/docusaurus.config.ts"
 if (blogEnabled) {